evilthreads669966/mechtron/README.md

 Mechtron runs on port 6666.
 It can handle multiple clients, but one session at a time.
 Meaning you can have one reverse shell instance at a time.
 I plan on publishing a debian package, but for now, you'll have to deal with the source folders.

 ## Cool Tips
-- You can aim mechtron at a mechtron server that doesn't exist yet.
+- You can aim a mechtron client at a mechtron server that doesn't exist yet.

 ## Commands
 <table>